 - A place that you could walk around at night that was safe and beautiful.

-- Not more than 1 hour from two kinds of beaches, by bus or air, one next to a small village, and another in a international tourist hot spot.
+- Not more than 1 hour from two kinds of beaches, by bus or air, one next to a small village, and another in an international tourist hot spot.

 - Cheap rents and utilities but great internet.

-- Great market filled with fresh fruits and vegetables.
+- A great market filled with fresh fruits and vegetables.